theQRL/documentation/docs/Use/Tools/multisig/multisig.md

 ## Multi-Signature Example Uses

-Here are some examples of uses for multi-sig addresses.
+Here are some examples of uses for multisig addresses.

 ### Joint Account